 - Severe hypertension;

 - Congestive Heart Failure;

 - Thyroid pathologies.

 The emergence of intolerable side effects during treatment and the cost of brand-name medication may also be some of the other reasons why patients may seek alternatives for the medication they are currently taking for their ADHD.

 Reaching For Focalin Alternatives

-The use of Focalin and other similar drugs are common among children, adolescents, and even adults with ADHD.
+The use of Dexmethylphenidate and other similar drugs is common among children, adolescents, and even adults with ADHD.
 While these medications are effective at reducing symptoms of this disorder, they are also considered somewhat dangerous due to potential side effects.
 Individuals who reach for Dexmethylphenidate first often look for alternatives.

-Individuals who are experiencing side effects while taking the drug are advised to consider Focalin alternatives.
-A discussion about alternatives with a physician can also help a person better understand which drug may be a more appropriate option for them.
+Individuals who are experiencing side effects while taking the drug are advised to consider alternatives.
+A discussion about alternatives with a physician can also help a person obtain information and better understand which drug may be a more appropriate option for them.

 Note that in the case of drug dependence, switching to another drug may not be an option.
-Focalin withdrawal symptoms may be quite harsh.
+Associated Dexmethylphenidate withdrawal symptoms may be quite harsh.
 Consider enrolling in a rehabilitation facility.
-Sometimes a professional treatment assistance of trained medical professionals is the best option.
+Sometimes professional treatment assistance of trained medical professionals is the best option.